femto-archive/femto-core/README.md

-# femto
+# core
-Main wrapper application for all femto-host modules
+Core functionality included by all femto applications